tthreeoh/dl2dir/README.md

 # dl2dir
 A personal script to Download Weblinks with axel to subfolders in a base directory.
 Configured for mp4, but can be used for any file.
+The Script will only create subfolders in the defined Base Directory.

 This will be enhanced with optional download methods.
 Primary use is intended for downloading media files that I can separate into subfolders.